The multi-Grammy winning producer talks about his work on Kanye's "Real Friends" and drops some hints about the upcoming 'Views From the 6.'

-It goes without saying that Boi-1da, born Matthew Samuels, is one of hip-hop’s most successful producers and one of the best things to ever happen to Canada.
+It goes without saying that Boi-1da, born Matthew Samuels, is one of hip-hop’s and most successful producers and one of the best things to ever happen to Canada.
 He’s the rare name who can generate as much interest in a track as the artist, and for over five years he's crafted a number of hits with rappers like Jay Z, Kendrick Lamar, Eminem, and of course longtime collaborator Drake.
-One of his most important contributions—along with Noah ‘40’ Shebib—is pioneering the sound that people associate with Toronto.
+One of his most important contribution—along with Noah ‘40’ Shebib—is pioneering the sound that people associate with Toronto.
 And while he's certainly grateful for these accomplishments, through conversation it's clear that he’s solely focused on continuing to make “moments” that listeners connect to, resisting the urge to rest on his laurels for even a second.
 With production credits on the new Kanye West song “Real Friends,” two Grammy nominations for Album of the Year nominee To Pimp A Butterfly, and Best Rap Song for “Energy,” he's already set to have an unparalleled 2016.
 That's not even to mention his work on Drake’s hotly anticipated Views From The 6.

 Typically reserved, Boi-1da gave us the chance to talk about what it was like collaborating with Kanye West, hints on what to expect from Drake, and being one of the “Godfathers” of Toronto’s steadily rising music scene.

 Noisey: You’ve accomplished a lot in the last year, but I think it's best if we start with If You’re Reading This It’s Too Late which you produced a majority of.
 What did you and Drake have in mind when you started working on it?